slds-lmu/ame/README.md

 - Average Marginal Effects [AME]: The average slope of the prediction function at observed covariate values.
 - Marginal Effects at the Means [MEM]: The average slope of the prediction function while the values of unselected features are set to their sample means.
-- Marginal Effects at Representative Values [MER]: The slope of the prediction function while one or unselected feature(s) is/are set to manually specified values.
+- Marginal Effects at Representative Values [MER]: The slope of the prediction function while other features are set to manually specified values.

 # Installation of the package